Kale Clague: Professional

 Clague made his NHL debut with the Los Angeles Kings on December 21, 2019, against the Buffalo Sabres.
 From there, he appeared in three more games during his first NHL call-up where he averaged 14:34 time on ice per game.
 Upon returning to the AHL, Clague was named to the 2020 AHL All-Star Game for the first time.
 At the time of his selection, he led team defensemen in points with 16 in 33 games.

 When the NHL resumed playing for the 2020–21 season, Clague was named to the Kings' opening night roster.
 On August 6, 2021, Clague signed a one-year extension with the Kings worth an annual value of $761,250 at the NHL level.

 In the following 2021–22 season, Clague was assigned by Los Angeles to begin the year in the AHL with the Ontario Reign.
 On dual recalls to the Kings, Clague registered 5 assists through 11 games before he was placed on waivers and claimed by the Montreal Canadiens on December 4, 2021.

 As a free agent from the Canadiens, Clague was signed by the Buffalo Sabres on a one-year, two-way contract on July 13, 2022.

 After three seasons within the Sabres organization, Clague left as a free agent and was signed to a one-year, two-way contract with the Winnipeg Jets for the season on July 1, 2025.

+Having concluded his contract with the Jets, Clague agreed to his first contract abroad in signing a two-year contract with Russian club, Avtomobilist Yekaterinburg of the KHL, on June 9, 2026.